-At a glance: BruBotics is a multidisciplinary consortium of 8 research groups of the Vrije Universiteit Brussel (VUB) in Belgium, performing research on Human Robotic technology such as exoskeletons, social robots, artificial intelligence, human-robot interaction, robotic revalidation, prosthetics, collaborative robots and many other.
+At a glance: BruBotics is a multidisciplinary consortium of 8 research groups of the Vrije Universiteit Brussel (VUB) in Belgium, performing research on Human Robotic technology such as exoskeletons, social robots, artificial intelligence, human-robot interaction, robotic revalidation, prosthetics, collaborative robots, augment reality, drones and many other.

 This is why 8 research groups of the Vrije Universiteit Brussel (VUB) joined forces, all sharing one vision: developing Human-Centered Robotic technology that helps our society and improves our quality of life.
 At the very heart of Europe, BruBotics was born.
 BruBotics is a multidisciplinary consortium of 8 research groups of the VUB, performing research on Human Robotic technology.
-Funded by the Flemish Industrial Research Fund (IOF), BruBotics aims to stimulate cross-disciplinary research and bridge the gap between academia and industry and society.
+BruBotics aims to stimulate cross-disciplinary research and bridge the gap between academia and industry and society.

-By combining over 70 scientists working on topics as diverse as ageing studies, robotic mechanics, social studies, human physiology, artificial intelligence, neurological revalidation, sensors, engineering,...BruBotics is able to go much further than the traditional robotics research.
+By combining over 100 scientists working on topics as diverse as ageing studies, robotic mechanics, social studies, human physiology, artificial intelligence, retail, neurological revalidation, sensors, engineering,...BruBotics is able to go much further than the traditional robotics research.

-With over 35 European H2020 and FP7 projects, an ERC grant and dozens of Belgian FWO, Brussels Innoviris and Flemish SBO's and ICON projects running, the BruBotics research groups have a strong track record of performing top-notch research.
+With over 50 European H2020 and FP7 projects, an ERC grant and dozens of Belgian FWO, Brussels Innoviris and Flemish projects running, the BruBotics research groups have a strong track record of performing top-notch research.

 Human Robotics helps and supports humans.
 Our current research on exoskeletons, robot enhanced therapy, robotic rehabilitation, social robots for elderly, cobots in the industry, bionic prosthetics…proves that the possibilities to use robotic technology to actually improve the lives of people are almost endless.

-Social & physical Human-Robot Interaction and safe & energy efficient compliant actuation, with applications in health and manufacturing.
+Our Robotics Engineers.
+Social & Physical Human-Robot Interaction and safe & energy efficient compliant actuation, with applications in health and manufacturing.

-The effectiveness of robotic assistance for neurological rehabilitation and rehabilitation psychology
+RERE investigates the effectiveness of robotic assistance for neurological rehabilitation and the impact on rehabilitation psychology.

 Discover the research groups and their groundbreaking work more extensively on the research page of this website.